sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/publish/deployFilter.md

 <tr>
 <td style="padding-left:60px;">``commitId``</td>
 <td>required, string</td>
-<td>The ``commitId`` of the deployment of the already deployed configuration.
+<td>The ``commitId`` of the deployment of the deployed configuration.
 If no commitId is set the latest deployment of the configuration will be processed.</td>
 <td>"commitId" : "4273b6c6-c354-4fcd-afdb-2758088abe4a"</td>
 <td></td>
 </tr>